Rings Whose Non-Invertible Elements Are Uniquely Strongly Clean: Examples and Main Results

-\begin{proof} Choose $a\in R$, where $a\notin U(R)$, so that $(a,0)\notin U(T(R,M))$ and thus $(a,0)$ is USC.
-Then, $a$ is USC, because otherwise, if $a$ has two different strongly clean decompositions, then $(a,0)$ has two different strongly clean decompositions, which contradicts to our assumption.
+Choose now $a\in R$, where $a\not\in U(R)$, so that $(a,0)\notin U(T(R,M))$ and thus $(a,0)$ is a USC element in $T(R,M)$.
+Then, $a$ is a USC element in $R$, because for otherwise, if $a$ has two different strongly clean decompositions, then $(a,0)$ has two different strongly clean decompositions contradicting our assumption.